zzhangjii/learning-library/workshops/jcs-devops/JCSPipelineStackManager200.md

 ### **STEP 3:** Create Template Update Build Process

 Now that we have the configuration code in our managed GIT repository, we need to create a build process that will be triggered whenever a commit is made to the master branch.
-This build process will trigger any time the Alpha Office Stack template is modified and upload a new version via PSMcli (PaaS Serivice Manager command line interface) to the Oracle Cloud.
+This build process will trigger any time the Alpha Office Stack template is modified and upload a new version via PSMcli (PaaS Service Manager command line interface) to the Oracle Cloud.

 - On navigation panel, click **Build** to access the build page and click **New Job**.